GERMAN NEW MEDICINE THERAPY

-There is, of course, no general answer as to how to resolve a conflict.
-The resolution of each conflict always depends on the individual circumstances.
+There is, of course, no general answer as to how to resolve a conflict because the resolution of a conflict always depends on the individual circumstances.
 However, a practical solution is usually the best and most lasting.
-Since the healing symptoms are always proportional to the intensity and the duration of the conflict-active phase, we should always try to resolve a conflict as soon as possible.
-If a conflict cannot be resolved at the time due to constraints or because of its emotional intensity, downgrading the conflict is a most important step.
-Reducing an intense conflict, for example, through finding partial resolutions, a change of attitude, or distraction, also decreases the symptoms on the organ level, for instance, the size of a tumor.
-Thus, a downgraded "conflict mass" also provides better conditions for going into the healing phase.
+Since the healing symptoms are always proportional to the degree of conflict activity, downgrading an intense conflict is a most important step.
+Reducing an intense conflict, for example, through finding partial resolutions, a change of attitude, or distraction, decreases the symptoms on the organ level.
+Thus, a smaller "conflict mass" also provides better conditions for going into the healing phase.
 This is preventive medicine at its best!

 Concerning the treatment of conflict-active symptoms, it is most important to find strategies and ways to resolve the related conflict, and, as a next but equally important step, to be prepared for the healing symptoms, which are predictable!
 The earlier we learn GNM, the better prepared we are for healing.
 When the expected healing symptoms finally arrive, they will not cause any fear or panic, but will rather be welcomed with a feeling of relief.